 .altas suffix for glyphs that form stylistic sets.
 Suffixes like

-.ss02etc. allow Glyphs to build the sets automatically.
+cv01etc. allow Glyphs to build the OpenType features automatically.

 For more feature automation, we encourage you to take a look in the Appendix section of the Glyphs Handbook (a PDF manual), or look if there is a tutorial about it.
 Generally, as you might have guessed by now, it is a good idea to use the name of the respective feature as the glyph suffix.

 But careful: Glyphs cannot guess more complex stuff, like more complex contextual substitutions, for you.
 These you will just have to do manually.

 Kerning is generally preserved, but contextual kerning is not.
 It probably is a good idea to open Window > Kerning, and then click the gear wheel and choose Clean up from the pop-up menu.
 You may want to revise and fix your kerning and, if necessary, contextual kerning.

 Most glyph-level PostScript are preserved, also alignment zones and standard stems are preserved.
 If those were all set properly, chances are the autohinter will give you better hinting than before.
 All you have to do is activate the Autohint option when you export your font to a new OTF.